A3XX/dns_at_home/README.md

      ```
  - a.
 Select 8 and enter, this will update the raspi-config tool.
  - b.
 Select 1 and enter, change the default password.
  - c.
+Seelct 5 Localisation Option -> L2 TimeZone.
+ - d.
 Run the following command on terminal
     ```bash
      sudo apt update && sudo apt -y full-upgrade && sudo apt -y autoremove && sudo apt -y autoclean && sudo apt install -y rpi-eeprom
     ```
- - d.
+ - e.
 Assign a static IP address, check free IP via pinging or DHCP lease on the router. for the demo I am assigning 192.168.1.252
     ```bash
      sudo nano /etc/dhcpcd.conf
     ```
- - e.
+ - f.
 Scroll to the end of the file and change the following lines according to your network setup for a static IP.
     ```bash
      # Example static IP configuration:
      interface eth0